SteveTanori-ephesoft/Transact.Toolkit.PowerShell/README.md

 To use/consume the "Restart Batch Instance" Web Service call in Transact, the following variables can be configured in the Powershell script example:

-* $batchIDtoRestart - This should be the Batch Instance ID of the Batch you wish to restart
+* <strong>$batchIDtoRestart</strong> - This should be the Batch Instance ID of the Batch you wish to restart
-* $moduleToRestart - This should be the "Module Name" at which point in the Batch Class workflow that you wish to Restart the Batch Instance.
+* <strong>$moduleToRestart</strong> - This should be the "Module Name" at which point in the Batch Class workflow that you wish to Restart the Batch Instance.
 For example, in the default value provided "Extraction_Module", the Batch will be restarted at "Extraction" in the Batch Workflow.

 ![RestartBISetup.png](ReadMeImages/RestartBISetup.png)

 ### Link for all available Transact Web Service calls ###